Indonesia: Sriwijaya Air plane missing shortly after takeoff | DW | 09.01.2021

 "We found some cables, a piece of jeans, and pieces of metal on the water," CNN Indonesia reported, citing Zulkifli, a security official.

-A patrol boat from the Ministry of Transportation found possible human body parts and oil near to the alleged site of a crash, reported local news outlet Kompas.
+A patrol boat from the Ministry of Transportation found possible human body parts near to the alleged site of a crash, reported local news outlet Kompas.

 Boeing manufactured the infamous 737 MAX model that was involved in two major crashes that killed hundreds of people in less than a year.